signalfx/splunk-otel-java/docs/upgrading.md

 # Upgrading the Agent

-This document provides user guidance around agent upgrades and versioning.
-Like every other piece of software included in your project, the agent should be upgraded frequently enough to pick up ongoing enhancements while allowing room for testing.
+Upgrade the agent on a cycle that lets you pick up enhancements while giving you time to test the changes.

-## Watching for new releases
+## Watch for new releases

 How can you find out about new releases?
 The best way is to "Watch" this repo from the "Watch" button in the upper-right corner of the main repository